AY2425S2-CS2103T-T13-1/tp/docs/DeveloperGuide.md

    1. Download the jar file and copy into an empty folder

-   2. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
+   2. Double-click the jar file<br>
+   Expected: Shows the GUI with a set of sample contacts.
 The window size may not be optimum.

 2. Saving window preferences

    1. Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.

    2. Re-launch the app by double-clicking the jar file.<br>
    Expected: The most recent window size and location is retained.

 3. Exit program

    1. Entering exit command.
 Close the window.

-   2. Double-click the jar file Expected: Shows the GUI with contacts.
+   2. Double-click the jar file<br>
+   Expected: Shows the GUI with contacts.
 The most recent window size and location is retained.

 ### Deleting a client